annatbg/annathunberg/README.md

+- 👋 Hi!

-- 👋 Hi, I’m @annathunberg I'm a frontend developer & student @Technigo
+I'm a creative frontend developer with a background in art/design.

+- Interested in design aspect of frontend.
+- Fullstack ambition.
+- Passionate about gender-equality in tech.

 <!---
 annathunberg/annathunberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.